 My submission is nothing ground breaking and has surely been done many times before.
 But what is different is that I have proactively placed my own learning and motivation at the centre of the development of others and the organisation.
 My experience is entirely autonomous, meaning that I have coordinated my professional learning and activities not only around my needs, but the needs of others and the organisation.
 I quickly identified gaps for knowledge and skills and then independently learned them, so what I learn becomes others learning.
+You could say that I wielded the support I gave to others and executed as a vehicle to my own understanding and practices.
 But as mentioned throughout this blog I also wanted to improve my own interpersonal and intellectual abilities.
 Everything I am learning I am giving back to the wider world by sharing the wisdom I have acquired.

 Interview and supplementary information